algorandfoundation/docs/docs/get-started/dapps/reach.md

 Interact methods are expressions that only occur in a participant’s local step.
 They are called from the backend for the frontend to execute.
 In other words, interact methods receive an evaluation of an expression and output a value.
 In this program, interact methods include: `showBalance`, `getSale`, `seeBid`, `timeout`, `showOutcome` and `showBalance`.

-`showBalance` uses `stdlib.balanceOf(acc)` shows the native currency balance.
-It also can be used to show the balance of a specific ASA or NFT token using `stdlib.balanceOf(acc, theNFT.id)`.
+The `showBalance` method uses `stdlib.balanceOf(acc)` to display the Algo balance of the interacting bidder.
+It can also be used to show the balance of a specific ASA or NFT token using `stdlib.balanceOf(acc, theNFT.id)`.

 The `getSale` function sets the parameters of the sale including the NFT Asset ID, reserve price, and length in Blocks.